Using data driven methods from statistics and machine learning, my work lies at the intersection between social science

 July 2020 Our paper Hidden in Plain Sight?
 Detecting Electoral Fraud Using Statutory Results with Michelle Brown (NDI), J. Andrew Harris (NYU AD) and Zach Warner (Cardiff) is at this year’s XXXVII Polmeth. [paper]

-June 2020 I will speak at CogX: “Using Artificial Intelligence to Address Electoral Integrity Issues” presents our project with J. Andrew Harris (NYU Abu Dhabi), Zach Warner (Cardiff) and Michelle Brown (National Democratic Institute) and showcases our efforts to detect voting fraud even in remote areas of developing countries.
+June 2020 I spoke at CogX: “Using Artificial Intelligence to Address Electoral Integrity Issues” presents our project with J. Andrew Harris (NYU Abu Dhabi), Zach Warner (Cardiff) and Michelle Brown (National Democratic Institute) and showcases our efforts to detect voting fraud even in remote areas of developing countries. [youtube]